bcleonard/ibm_cos_toolkit/s3_access_scripts/README.md

 * openssl
 * sed

-### Tested as working on:
+## Tested

-* IBM Cloud Object Storage Appliances running 3.17.x.x ** Vault Mode
+* IBM Cloud Object Storage Appliances running 3.17.x.x
+  * Vault Mode
-** Container Mode
+  * Container Mode
 * Debian GNU/Linux 11 (Bullseye)

+## Not Working

-### These scripts will not work as-is on the following:
+These scripts will not work as-is on the following:

 * AIX
 * Mac OS 10.14.6

-### Problems & Troubleshooting
+## Problems & Troubleshooting

 If you have any problems, I recommend the following troubleshooting steps (in order):

 1. Download the latest official release.
 Its possible what you've pulled or cloned is a set of non-working scripts.
 Releases should work.
-2. Verify that your local OS has all the required commands
+1. Verify that your local OS has all the required commands
-3. If the scripts run without any syntax errors or missing commands and your getting access key errors, the most likely caused by your specific version of openssl.
-I've discovered that openssl on Mac OS Mojave generantes an incorrect signature which causes access key errors.
+1. If the scripts run without any syntax errors or missing commands and your getting access key errors, the most likely caused by your specific version of openssl.
+I've discovered that openssl on Mac OS Mojave generates an incorrect signature which causes access key errors.
 If thats the case, your out of luck.
 I have not investigated that type of error any further than to discover it doesn't work.
-I recommmend trying on a different OS.
+I recommend trying on a different OS.